haagahelia/ohke-teknologiat/07_azure/README.md

 ## Demo 2: Machine learning, K-means Clustering recommendations.

 In this demo we shall build a K-means clustering model for movie recommendations with the help of [Azure machine learning studio](https://studio.azureml.net/).
-We will deploy the trained model as a web service and ask for a new recommendation.
+We will deploy the trained model as a web service and ask for a new classifications (that could be used for providing new recommendations).

 Here are listed some useful links related to this demo:
 1. [Machine learning in general from Azure documentation](https://azure.microsoft.com/en-us/services/machine-learning/)